magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 we go to the next screen.

 ## Collecting data
-Experiments are of course about collecting data, so we need some inputs to collect responses from our participants.
+Of course, Experiments are about collecting data, so we need some inputs to collect responses from our participants.

 Magpie has some built-in input components ready for you.
 For example, you could use the RatingInput component to realize a rating task: